-When you take naltrexone regularly, those pleasurable effects are reduced, leaving the negative effects in greater contrast.
+When a person takes naltrexone regularly, those pleasurable effects are reduced, leaving the negative effects in greater contrast.
 For many people, this begins a relearning process, both conscious and subconscious.

-In some sense, taking naltrexone is about behavior modification through positive and negative reinforcement.
+In some sense, taking naltrexone for alcohol use disorder is about behavior modification through positive and negative reinforcement.
 A person might learn from experience that drinking feels good, and then develop an instinct or an urge to drink.
-By shifting the balance using naltrexone, that same person might learn from experience that alcohol has little pleasant effect, other than feeling disoriented and hungover.
+By shifting the balance using naltrexone, that same person might learn from experience that alcohol has little pleasant effect, and only makes them feel disoriented and hungover.